April 29, 2025

 Ok so, how does it work?
 Magic?
 Not exactly.

-5 steps to edit a video for good audio quality
+5 steps to fix bad audio quality in videos

-But the best offense is a good defense: if you take the right steps after you’ve got your rough edit of your video in your editing software of choice (which we think should be Descript, of course), you’ll have an easier time with audio quality overall.
-Regardless whether you’re remote recording or in-studio, there are a few basic steps involved in editing sound.
+But the best offense is a good defense: if you take the right steps after you've got your rough edit of your video in your editing software of choice (which we think should be Descript, of course), you'll have an easier time with audio quality overall.
+Regardless whether you're remote recording or in-studio, there are a few basic steps involved in editing sound to memperbaiki suara video (fix video sound).

 “Everyone has a different workflow,” Tiff says, but generally you start by organizing and assembling, “and then you can finesse the timing a little bit, add music and add flourish.”
 Here are five steps for editing sound in your video.